shalivan/shalivan.github.io/_posts/PXL/42-01-01-UE_Materials.md

 ## Spec / Refraction
+- **Microfacets models** how rough (in microscale)  mat is (amp & freq of bumps in material ) tiny imperfections in mat  & angle of incoming light
 - Dielectric F0 Reflectance `Value = ( (1 - IOR) / (1 + IOR) )²` (0.08 = UE4 Specular Reflectivity Value)

+Water:
+Total internal refl - speed of light in mat to speed of light oudisde.....
+IRO
+- from top only go inside
+- low light reflect
+AIR speed of light > 1.0 iro
+speed of light in water slower so AIR to water 1.33

 Mat | specular U4 | Index of Refraction (IOR) |